awslabs/idf-modules/modules/replication/dockerimage-replication/README.md

 - `HelmDistroUrl`: If using a private DNS to host the helm CLI, this is the DNS that URL (full path with tar.qz name) used to fetch
 - `HelmDistroSecretName`: used with `HelmDistroUrl`, this is the name of the AWS Secret used for basic auth.
 If not provided, no basic auth will be referenced.
 - `HelmDistroSecretKey`:  If the AWS Secret for the HelmDistro has a nested entry (one nest only) this  is the key used to access that nest
+- `RetentionType`: if set to `DESTROY `, all ECR repos prefixed with the project name will be destroyed

 #### Required Files

 - `dataFiles`: The docker replication module consumes the EKS version specific helm charts inventory to replicate the docker images